Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Abstract

 \section{Abstract}

-\justifying LIBS is a promising and versatile technique for multi-element analysis that usually takes less than a minute and requires minimal sample preparation and no reagents.
-Despite the recent advances in elemental quantification, the LIBS still faces issues regarding the baseline produced by background radiation, which adds non-linear interference to the emission lines.
-In order to create a calibration model to quantify elements using LIBS spectra, the baseline has to be properly corrected.
-In this paper, we compared the performance of three filters to remove random noise and five methods to correct the baseline of LIBS spectra for the quantification of total carbon in soil samples.
-All combinations of filters and methods were tested, and their parameters were optimized to result in the best correlation between the corrected spectra and the carbon content in a training sample set.
-Then all combinations with the optimized parameters were compared with a separate test sample set.
-A combination of Savitzky-Golay filter and 4S Peak Filling method resulted in the best correction: Pearson's correlation coefficient of 0.93 with root mean square error of 0.21.
-The result was better than using a linear regression model with the carbon emission line 193.04~nm (correlation of 0.91 with error of 0.26).
-The procedure proposed here opens a new possibility to correct the baseline of LIBS spectra and to create multivariate methods based on the a given spectral range.
+\justifying LIBS (Laser-Induced Breakdown Spectroscopy) is a promising and versatile technique for conducting multi-element analysis.
+It offers the advantage of rapid analysis, typically taking less than a minute, and requires minimal sample preparation.
+However, despite recent advancements in elemental quantification using LIBS, there are still challenges associated with the baseline produced by background radiation.
+This radiation introduces non-linear interference to the emission lines, thereby necessitating proper baseline correction for the creation of calibration models to quantify elements based on LIBS spectra.
+In this study, we conducted a comparative analysis of various filters and methods to address the issue of random noise removal and baseline correction in LIBS spectra, specifically focusing on the quantification of total carbon in soil samples.
+We systematically tested all combinations of filters and methods, optimizing their parameters to establish the strongest correlation between the corrected spectra and the carbon content in a training sample set.
+Subsequently, we compared the performance of these combinations, utilizing the optimized parameters, against a separate test sample set.
+Through rigorous evaluation, we identified that the combination of the Savitzky-Golay filter and the 4S Peak Filling method yielded the most effective baseline correction.
+This particular combination demonstrated a Pearson's correlation coefficient of 0.93, accompanied by a root mean square error of 0.21.
+Notably, this result surpassed the performance achieved by employing a linear regression model solely based on the carbon emission line at 193.04 nm.
+The linear regression model yielded a correlation of 0.91 but with a root mean square error of 0.26.
+The proposed procedure in this study presents a novel approach for baseline correction in LIBS spectra.
+Moreover, it opens up new possibilities for the development of multivariate methods utilizing a specific spectral range.